 "But a summer window which brought in three young, but significantly talented starters in Joe Allen, Nuri Sahin and Fabio Borini as well as two exciting young potential stars of the future - Samed Yesil and Oussama Assaidi - could hardly be deemed a failure as we build for the future.

-"Nor should anyone minimize the importance of keeping our best players during this window.
+"Nor should anyone minimise the importance of keeping our best players during this window.
 We successfully retained Daniel Agger, Martin Skrtel and Luis Suarez.
 We greatly appreciate their faith and belief in the club.
 And we successfully negotiated new, long-term contracts with Luis and with Martin.

 "No one should doubt our commitment to the club.
-In Brendan Rodgers we have a talented young manager and we have valued highly his judgement about the makeup of the squad.
+In Brendan Rodgers we have a talented young manager and we have valued highly his judgement about the make-up of the squad.
 This is a work in progress.
 It will take time for Brendan to instill his philosophy into the squad and build exactly what he needs for the long term.

 "The transfer policy was not about cutting costs.
 It was - and will be in the future - about getting maximum value for what is spent so that we can build quality and depth.
-We are avowed proponents of UEFA's Financial Fair Play agenda that was this week reiterated by Mr Platini - something we heartily applaud.
+We are avowed proponents of Uefa's Financial Fair Play agenda that was this week reiterated by Mr Platini - something we heartily applaud.

 "We must comply with Financial Fair Play guidelines that ensure spending is tied to income.
 We have been successful in improving the commercial side of the club and the monies generated going forward will give us greater spending power in the coming years.